ModelEarth/evaporation-kits/README.md

 2. Roll of green plastic to filter the light.

-3. Roll of Polarizing Film: (Also referred to as a "polarizing sheet" and "polarizing filter sheet").
+3. Roll of polarizing film: (Also referred to as a "polarizing sheets" and "polarizing filter sheets").

 4. [14"x52" Reflective Self Adhesive Mirror](https://www.amazon.com/Vailubiri-Reflective-Adhesive-Furniture-Decoration/dp/B0CLGV9F2S/ref=sr_1_10)